Fast and Accurate Proper Orthogonal Decomposition using Efficient Sampling and Iterative Techniques for Singular Value Decomposition: Proposed Iterative Sampling Algorithm (ISMA)

-Algorithm~\ref{alg:ICS} details the steps involved.
-It contains three procedures.
+Algorithm~\ref{alg:ICS} details the steps involved in the iteration.
 The main iteration is the procedure ISMA (Iterative Sampling and Merging Algorithm).
-It uses BLOCK MERGE to update the dominant subspace, by performing a merge and truncate of the existing POD modes and the POD modes of the newly sampled columns.
-The procedure GET UPDATE returns the POD modes of the newly sampled columns.
-In case rows are also sampled (the parameter $rows=1$), the procedure GET UPDATE in turn calls the procedure SAMPLE AND SCALE UNIQUE ROWS that performs a row sampling, removes duplicates and scales the remaining rows.
+It uses three other procedures: GET UPDATE, SAMPLE AND SCALE UNIQUE ROWS and BLOCK MERGE The procedure GET UPDATE returns the POD modes of the newly sampled columns.
+In case rows are also sampled (the parameter $rows=1$), GET UPDATE in turn calls the procedure SAMPLE AND SCALE UNIQUE ROWS that performs a row sampling, removes duplicates and scales the remaining rows.
+BLOCK MERGE is used to update the dominant subspace.
+It is described further in section~\ref{sec:MAT}.

 The matrix $D$ in GET UPDATE contains the (distinct) sampled columns and the matrix $W$ in SAMPLE AND SCALE UNIQUE ROWS is obtained after additionally sampling rows.
-If there is no row sampling, GET UPDATE returns the $r$ dominant POD modes, $\tilde{U}_r$, and singular values which are computed using a SVD of $D^TD$.
+If there is no row sampling, GET UPDATE returns the $r$ dominant POD modes, $\tilde{U}_r$ and singular values which are computed using a SVD of $D^TD$.
 Otherwise, the approximate left singular vectors are computed using the right singular vectors of $W$ (line 31).

 When using right singular vectors of $W$ as an approximation to those of $D$, the modes obtained may not be orthonormal.
 Therefore, for the first approximation of the modes, we orthonormalize using QR and SVD of a smaller matrix (lines 4-6 of Algorithm~\ref{alg:ICS}).
-In the subsequent iterations, orthonormalization is implicit in the MAT algorithm.
+In the subsequent iterations, orthonormalization is implicit in the BLOCK MERGE algorithm.

+The iteration stops when the POD modes computed in two successive iterations are similar.
+Similarity is measured using cosines between the modes or principal cosines between subspaces spanned by the modes.
+After the iterations converge, the quality of the approximated subspace can be measured using Wedin's theorem.
+It requires estimation of the singular values and right singular vectors (lines~\ref{code:extra_iteration_start}-\ref{code:extra_iteration_end} in Algorithm~\ref{alg:ICS}).
+We describe this measure in section~\ref{sec:meas}